 Besides computing CRAR under the Pillar I requirement, the Bank also periodically undertakes Stress Testing in various risk areas to assess the impact of stressed scenario or plausible events on asset quality, liquidity, profitability and capital adequacy.
-The Bank conducts Internal Capital Adequacy Assessment Process (ICAAP) on annual basis to assess the sufficiency of its capital funds to cover the risks specified under Pillar- II of Basel guidelines.
+The Bank conducts Internal Capital Adequacy Assessment Process (ICAAP) on annual basis to assess the sufficiency of its capital funds to cover the risks specified under Pillar II of Basel guidelines.
 The adequacy of Bank's capital funds to meet the future business growth is also assessed in the ICAAP Document.
 Capital requirement for current business levels and framework for assessing capital requirement for future business levels has been made.
-Capital need and Capital optimization are monitored periodically by the Committee of Senior Management (ALCO).
-The Senior Management deliberate on various options available for capital augmentation in tune with business growth.
+Capital requirement and Capital optimisation are monitored periodically by the Committee of Senior Management (ALCO).
+The Senior Management deliberates on various options available for capital augmentation in tune with business growth.
 Based on these reports submitted by Senior Management, the Board of Directors evaluates the available capital sources, forecasts the capital requirements and capital adequacy of the Bank and ensures that the capital available for the Bank at all times is in line with the Risk Appetite of the Bank.

-Composition of Capital as on 30.06.2020
+Composition of Capital as on 31.03.2022

-Items Rs. in million
+Items Rs. in Million

 Paid-up Share Capital 2530.12

-Reserves 13126.52
+Reserves 13560.60

-Common Equity Tier 1 Capital before deductions 15656.64
+Common Equity Tier 1 Capital before deductions 16090.72

-Less amounts deducted from Tier I capital (accumulated losses, DTA

-and Intangible Assets).
-9077.98
+Less amounts deducted from Tier I capital (accumulated losses, DTA and Intangible Assets).
+9110.90

-(a) Common Equity Tier 1 Capital 6578.67
+(a) Common Equity Tier 1 Capital 6979.82

 (b) Additional Tier-I Capital 0.00

-(c) Total Tier-I Capital (a)+(b) 6578.67
+(c) Total Tier-I Capital (a)+(b) 6979.82

-Directly issued Tier II capital instruments subject to phase out 1255.00
+Directly issued Tier II capital instruments subject to phase out 900.00

-General Provisions /Investment Reserves/Investment Fluctuation Reserves #
+General Provisions/ Investment Reserves/ Investment Fluctuation Reserves 907.83

-(After applying a cap of 1.25% on Credit Risk weighted assets of Rs.4883.16 Cr) 727.65

-(d) Total Tier-2 Capital 1982.65
+( d) Total Tier 2 Capital 1807.83

-Total Eligible capital (c)+(d) 8561.31
+Total Eligible Capital (c)+(d) 8787.65